EU agriculture officials work on ways to move Ukrainian grain to the world

-THE HAGUE, Netherlands (AP) — European Union agriculture ministers met Tuesday to discuss ways of moving grain vital to global food security out of Ukraine after Russia halted a deal that allowed Black Sea exports.
-At the same time, countries bordering the war-ravaged nation are seeking to protect prices for their farmers.
+THE HAGUE, Netherlands (AP) — The European Union will look at helping fund the costly transportation of grain out of Ukraine after Russia halted a deal that allowed Black Sea exports vital to global food security, a top agriculture official said Tuesday.

-Germany's agriculture minister, Cem Ozdemir, warned that they must seek to balance those two issues without eroding the 27-nation bloc's support for Ukraine.
+The thorny issue of how to get food products out of Ukraine — and help farmers in neighboring EU countries compete with a glut of cheap grain — is threatening to shake the 27-nation bloc's unity in supporting Kyiv as it battles Russia's invasion.

-If cracks open up in EU unity, “the only one who is happy is Vladimir Putin,” he said of Russia's leader.
+Agriculture Commissioner Janusz Wojciechowski said the European Commission, the EU's executive arm, would look at the possibility of financial support for transport companies, but Europe's economic powerhouse, Germany, opposes such a move.

 That leaves routes by river, road and rail through Europe as the only ways for Ukraine, a major global supplier of wheat, barley, corn and vegetable oil, to export its products.
 But recent attacks are raising questions about a crucial route through the Danube River, which has carried millions of tons of Ukrainian food to Romania's Black Sea ports every month.